Another anxious young photographer in a hurry. This silhouetted assistant below was taken on a recent magazine shoot in Oakland, CA.

 Mark: “Relax Jay you have your whole career ahead of you.
 Your already 5 years ahead of me.
 What’s the rush?
 Keep working hard and be patient.
 It will happen.”

-It was easy for him to say.
-I was on an assistant’s income while trying to buy my own gear and living in an inner city Baltimore 2-level studio apartment.
+Easy for him to say.
+I was on an assistant’s income while trying to buy my own gear and living in an inner city Baltimore 2-story studio apartment.
 My roommate and I called it “Urban Studios,” but we should have called it “A Small Studio In The Hood.”
 If it wasn’t thoughts of my career that kept me awake at night, it was burglars, cops, gunshots, and people holding court on the corner at all hours.
-Ahh, the early years.

 I was indeed a young man in a hurry.
 Above is a photo of another anxious young photographer who assisted me on a magazine shoot.
 We talked about the buzz over star photographers under the age of 20.
 The conversation went something like this: